 - Once shaped, place them in the freezer for 5-10 minutes while you heat your oil and prepare the coating stations.

 Coating and frying

-- Take a bowl and add 50ml cold water, 1 egg and 5 tbsp plain flour.
-Whisk together until smooth.
-This is your batter.
+- Take a bowl and add 50 ml cold water, 1 medium egg(s) and 5 tbsp all-purpose flour.
+Whisk together to make a smooth batter.